Moeditor/Moeditor/README.md

 You can set language manually in the Settings window.

-Now the app supports English, Chinese, French, German and *incomplete* Portuguese.
+Now the app supports English, Chinese, French, German, Spanish and *incomplete* Portuguese.

 **Help us** if you can translate this app.
 Please follow the guide in `app/moe-l10n.js`.